-8.1 Results of adjacent turn taking pairs
+3.1 Results of adjacent turn taking pairs

-Figure (1):adjacent pair of turn taking produced by students broken by pretests and posttest
+Fig. 1.
+Adjacent pair of turn taking produced by students broken by pretests and posttest

 As figure (1) shows students exhibit higher overall mean scores concerning adjacent turn-taking, which encompasses first turn taking pair produced by the speaker and second turn taking pair generated by the hearer.
 In the pretest, the total correct score for the first turn pair is recorded at 5.75, while the second turn pair scores is4.97.
 In contrast, the posttest results show an increase in total mean correct scores, with students achieving 9.09 for first turns and 9.30 for second turns.
 Notably, the individual scores of students in the pretest varied from 1 to 7, corresponding to 1% to 35% for both first and second turn-taking tasks.
 Conversely, in the posttest, individual scoresimproved significantly, ranging from 7 to 12, which correspond to 35% to 70%.
 These findings indicate that the students benefited from the training.
 Despite this progress, the average performance of students in the posttest suggests that students could attain even higher scores with additional training.

 Analysis of Between, Within and Breath Pause Duration